The GIST's Guide to Football

 Wide receivers (WR):

-WR are an offensive position in both the NFL and the CFL.
-They are considered “wide” receivers because they generally line up at the “wide” side of the field closest to the sidelines.
-These players tend to be the fastest on the field and are the best at catching the football.
+An offensive position in both the NFL and the CFL.
+Also referred to as wideouts or simply as receivers, these players tend to be the fastest on the field and are the best at catching the football.

 Stands for injured reserve.
 When players get hurt in the NFL, they can go onto what’s called the “IR”.
 When they get put on this list it “frees up” a spot on the roster so that another player can be called up.

-Okay blocked kicks are v unlikely.
-But, it is exactly what the definition says.
-This can happen when a player is kicking a convert or a field goal, and the defensive team manages to stick up a hand and block the football from going through the goalposts.
+Blocked kicks are v. unlikely BUT this can happen when a player is kicking a convert or a field goal and the defensive team manages to stick up a hand and block the football from going through the goalposts.
+Impressive.

 Don't get The GIST weekly newsletter yet?
 Let's make it email official.